-Anheuser-Busch InBev signs deal with Minnesota Lynx “We are excited to announce these new partners and welcome them to the Lynx family,” said Timberwolves & Lynx Chief Revenue Officer Ryan Tanke.
+Anheuser-Busch InBev sponsors Minnesota Lynx “We are excited to announce these new partners and welcome them to the Lynx family,” said Timberwolves & Lynx Chief Revenue Officer Ryan Tanke.
 “It’s wonderful to see the growing interest in our four-time Champion Lynx team and we’re glad to be connecting our team with these great brands.”